 So let me explain.
-If my kid hands me a paper and explains this is my home, my family, our vacation, my story about my life, etc. Then to me, the paper/project is a keeper.
+If my kid hands me a paper and explains, this is my home, family, vacation, a story about my life, etc. Then to me, the paper/project is a keeper.
 This project is a creation from your child’s heart of their life.

 Question # 2

 Does this paper/project have a handprint, photo, or something unique to my child?

 When it comes to their handprints and photos as kids, those are obvious keepers.
 Those little hands are so little for so long.